-Argentine wineries tend to win international esteem for their great reds but the leading wine producer in South America also has a lot to offer in the realm of whites.
-Discover the jewels of Argentine white wines.
+Discover the jewels of Argentine white wines: Argentine wineries tend to win international esteem for their great reds, but the leading wine producer in South America also has a lot to offer in the realm of whites.

 The times are always changing and the Argentine wine industry is no exception.
 Although it’s true that most white varieties in Argentina have historically been forced to take a back seat to Queen Chardonnay and the local star Torrontés, in recent years the white revival has seen many oenologists start to pay close attention to the Bordeaux classics Sauvignon Blanc and Sémillon.

 Within a very short period of time, wines have been produced with a distinctive character that are lending greater diversity to Argentine brands and piquing the interest of consumers.

 This explains the international success of Sauvignon Blanc, in which a lot of wineries have invested, which does very well everywhere from up north in Jujuy at 3000 metres above sea level down to Patagonia at 45 degrees of latitude.

 But it isn’t the only white grape enjoying a moment: some winemakers are looking to restore Sémillon, once a staple of the industry, to its former glory.
 While one is far more widespread than the other, both are attractive opportunities for diversification and growth.

 Two varieties that hit the mark

 White grapes represent 18% of national output (36,400 hectares under vine, INV) and of these Sauvignon Blanc accounts for 2000 hectares while just 700 hectares of Sémillon are under vine, even if it might seem to be far more prevalent from a consumers’ perspective.